mdn/content/files/en-us/web/api/popover_api/using/index.md

   background-color: rgb(0 0 0 / 0.25);
 }

-/* This starting-style rule cannot be nested inside the above selector because the nesting selector (&) cannot represent pseudo-elements. */
+/* The nesting selector (&) cannot represent pseudo-elements so this starting-style rule cannot be nested */

 @starting-style {
   [popover]:popover-open::backdrop {